ld4lt/linguistic-annotation/survey/required-features.md

 Note that this is different from the annotation of discontinuous strings, as the words being connected can have an internal syntactic structure.

-### Syntax/text structure: sequence of elements within a phrase
+### D.5 Syntax/text structure: sequence of elements within a phrase

 Within the vocabulary, we should be able to quickly navigate from one sibling to the next.

 Lacking in NIF and Web Annotation, hence `-`, but provided by [POWLA](http://purl.org/powla), an RDF/OWL reconstruction of LAF.

-## Levels of linguistic analysis: relational structure
+## E. Levels of linguistic analysis: relational structure

 (At least) two kinds of relations must be distinguished: Relations there one node contains the other (hierarchical structure, e.g., phrase structure syntax) and relations between independent nodes (relational structure, e.g., dependency syntax, coreference, etc.).